Logo

 Switch to a project and everything — connections, requests, queries, docs, branches, containers — is right there.
 Context-switched in one click instead of six.

-Built on Electrobun, Not Electron
+Built on Tauri, Not Electron

 Six Electron apps